 What Causes Roaches All of a Sudden?

+You know what attracts roaches.
+But what could be responsible for several of them all running about as though they have a right to be in your home?
 The sudden appearance of cockroaches may herald a hidden infestation.
 If you see one, there are probably many more you can’t see.
 And once you’ve seen your first roach, you’ll start noticing them, and their sign, more and more.
 The cause may be as simple as a morsel of forgotten food that’s fallen behind the sofa—or a soggy cardboard box in the basement.
 Things like human skin cells, animal waste, and spilled liquids also attract roaches.

 What Attracts Roaches to Your Bedroom?